FilipaGo/payup-app-prototype/README.md

 ### Documentary Research and Analysis

-Researching and studying the documentation on instant payments and the PSD2 European Directive was of utterly importance, as we weren’t very familiar with all the norms, requirements and constraints that rule electronic payments in the Single Euro Payments Area (SEPA).
+Researching and studying the documentation on instant payments and the PSD2 European Directive was of utter importance, as we weren’t very familiar with all the norms, requirements and constraints that rule electronic payments in the Single Euro Payments Area (SEPA).

 You can [download our bibliography here]( https://github.com/FilipaGo/payup-app-prototype/raw/master/_docs_readme/payup_bibliography.pdf  "PayUp’s Bibliography") if you want to read some of the documents we studied but...
 Friendly reminder 😬 … If I were you, I’d stick with just scanning through our findings 💤